luahealth/anonymisation/README.md

 ### Installation
 1. [Optional] Setup and activate a virtual environment
-2. Install the required packages by running `pip -r requirements`
+2. Install the required packages by running `pip install -r requirements.txt`

 ## Usage